PaulaRybicka0114/challenge_portfolio_paulinarybicka/README.md

 # TASK 5 - SQL part 2

-### Subtask 1 - krótki kurs podstaw SQL
+### Subtask 1 - a short course in SQL basics

-**11. Popełniłam błąd wpisując nazwisko Ani Miler – wpisałam Muler.
-Znajdź i zastosuj funkcję, która poprawi mój karkołomny błąd**
+**11. I made a mistake in typing the name of Ani Miler - I typed Muler.
+Find and apply a function that corrects my breakneck error**

 UPDATE customers